 Northbrook Sports Center & Skating

 The Northbrook Sports Center is one of the busiest sports venues on the North Shore.
-The complex houses two year-round NHL-sized ice rinks, dance rooms, a pro shop, concession stand, registration office and rental facilities for parties and meetings, along with an outdoor swimming pool.
+The facility houses two year-round NHL-sized ice rinks, dance rooms, a pro shop, concession stand, Registration Office and rental facilities for parties and meetings, along with an outdoor swimming pool.

-Each year, the Center offers free classes to evaluate new skaters, a skate and equipment exchange, a holiday recital and the highly regarded Northbrook-On-Ice.
+Twice each year, the Center offers a free class to introduce and evaluate new skaters to our program.
+The Center also hosts a skate and equipment exchange, a holiday recital and the highly regarded Northbrook-On-Ice.

 The Pfingsten Road property was purchased in 1965 for $201,708.
 In 1968, the Park District built and opened a sports complex with an outdoor swimming pool, one indoor skating rink, soccer fields, baseball diamonds, tennis courts and a playground, covering 23.5 acres.
 A second rink was added in 1973.
 The pool, tennis courts and playground have been upgraded over the years, and a major renovation and expansion took place in 1999-2000 to upgrade ice rink and pool operations.

 Northbrook became known as “The Speed-Skating Capital of the World” after athletes who trained at the Sports Center became Olympic champions.
 Anne Henning and Diane Holum won Gold Medals in the 1972 Winter Olympics, and Leah Poulos won three silver medals in later Olympics.
 All were trained by former Park Board Commissioner Edward Rudolph, whose son also skated in two Olympics.

 Click here for facility hours and staff.

 |Click Here for Ice Chatter!